wagtail-examples/wsk-deploy-python-anywhere/docs/frontend-development.md

 ```

 If you view any of the frontend files in the `static_compiled` directory you will see that the files are minified and optimised for production.

-**Note:** The static files are compiled to the `static_compiled` directory.
-Depending on your deployment environment you may need to make sure you run the `npm run build` command before deploying.
-The `static_compiled` directory is not included in the repository becuase it is ignored in the `.gitignore` file, so you will need to remove this line if you want to include the compiled files in the repository.